pivotal-casebook/fixture_builder/README.markdown

  * select_sql: sql string to use for select
  * delete_sql: sql string to use for deletes
  * dump_empty_fixtures: boolean to determine whether or not to dump empty tables to fixtures
+ * fixture_classes: hash containing keys for table names pointing to classes.
+Useful for namespaced models.

 By default these are set as: